 When it comes to online privacy, the less visible you are the better.
 Services like virtual private networks encrypt your internet activity to make it unreadable to prying eyes, then strip it of local IP addresses for added anonymity.
 The end result is a packet of information that only you and your VPN can decipher, leaving hackers and invasive ISPs completely in the dark.

-Why are VPN Logs a Bad Thing?
+Your Data on their Servers: Why Are VPN Logs a Bad Thing?

 The dangers in VPN logging all come down to one thing: accountability.
 Let’s say you log into your VPN and browse a couple of websites.
 No big deal, right?
 Later, it turns out that website was illegal in your country and everyone who visited it will be subject to fines.
 If you didn’t use a VPN, all the government has to do is contact your internet service provider, look at their DNS request and traffic logs to see which IP addresses visited that site, compare those addresses to account holders, then come knocking on your door.